sri-datla/dataAnalytics-Project/README.md

 Removed the rows from dataset where payment information is NULL.

 Identified some inaccurate data in the 6 repayment status columns which are calculated based on past history (pay0->pay6).
-So, we have decided to calculate that status for each month.
+So, I have decided to calculate that status for each month.

 Calculation for September month –
 Step 1 – If combined bill amount of the months till September is greater than payment amount made by the customer then it is considered as defaulted (1),else not defaulted (0)